 After studying music at the undergraduate and graduate levels, King began her missionary career in Kenya at Daystar Communications, now Daystar University in Nairobi, Kenya.
 While there, she recognized the power of music to communicate the gospel profoundly within varying cultural contexts.
 She directed and led worship at Nairobi Baptist Church and established the Department of Christian Music Communication at Daystar University.
-King also served for 20 years with WorldVenture, a U.S.-based mission society, working with church leaders in 11 African nations, from Senegal to Madagascar, to develop appropriate songs for communicating the gospel in over 80 different languages.
+King also served for 20 years with WorldVenture, a US-based mission society, working with church leaders in 11 African nations, from Senegal to Madagascar, to develop appropriate songs for communicating the gospel in over 80 different languages.

-King’s current research focuses on “Songs of Peace and Reconciliation Among Muslims and Christians,” the research topic of a 3-year Henry Luce grant to study the contribution of music and the performing arts to sustainable peacebuilding.
-The first consultation was held in Beirut, Lebanon in 2009, and another was held in 2010 in Yogyakarta, Indonesia.
+King’s most recent research focuses on “(un)Common Sounds: Songs of Peace and Reconciliation among Muslims and Christians,” the research topic of a 5-year Henry Luce grant to study the contribution of music and the performing arts to sustainable peacebuilding.
+The first consultation was held in Beirut, Lebanon, in 2009, and another was held in 2010 in Yogyakarta, Indonesia.
 A documentary film, (un)Common Sounds: Songs of Peace and Reconciliation among Muslims and Christians, was selected in the Fall 2013 to air for 90 days on US national television’s American Broadcast Corporation (ABC).
 The book by the same title, which brings together the work of the 22 scholars who contributed to the project, was published in 2014.